friendsofstrandseq/mosaicatcher-pipeline/README.md

 Preliminary SV calling using Strand-seq data - summarized in a [Snakemake](https://bitbucket.org/snakemake/snakemake) pipeline.

+Update: We just switched to a re-implementation of the SV classification.
+Still in the test phase

 ### Bioconda environment
 To install the correct environment, you can use Bioconda.